Mitchellpkt/subliminal_channel_audit/README.md

 `~ 21 bits`

+This could be mitigated by discretizing and bounding the fee field, for example a consensus rule that transaction fees must be 2^N for some *reasonable* range of N. As a bonus, this would reduce transaction size since it would only be necessary to include the exponent instead of the explicit value.

 ## Tx_extra (easy to execute)
 Limited only by maximum transaction size.
 Lol.

 ## Vanity stealth addresses (hard to execute, easy to notice)
 Unlike the above methods which are essentially computationally free, encoding information in stealth addresses / public keys requires partial collisions, which is a brute force attack.
 Number of bits depends on key generation time and another notice_threshold - I am unlikely to notice if transaction generation takes 2% longer to encode 4 bits of data, but I'll notice if it's 700% longer to encode a larger data payload.